Swimming and water sports

 Once somebody has well-controlled seizures on medication the risk of further seizures is reduced but is never removed completely.

-If you have seizures, it is a good idea to swim with someone who knows about the type of seizures you have and how to help you if you have a seizure in the water.
+If you have seizures, seek advice from your doctor or epilepsy nurse about factors that could affect your safety when swimming.
+It is a good idea to swim with someone who knows about the type of seizures you have, and that they know how to help you if you have a seizure in the water.

 At a swimming pool, you could tell the lifeguards how they can help you if you have a seizure.
 Some people swim during quieter swimming sessions so it is easier for the lifeguards to see them.